Free delivery and quick, free installation

 • Limited ventilation for larger garages

-• Could be a security hazard
+• Potential security hazard

 • Susceptible to rain and snow